miby00/eTodo/README.md

 ###Status

-eTodo isn't a finished, when I feel inspired I code on it during my spare time.
+eTodo isn't finished, when I feel inspired I code on it during my spare time.
-So do not expect it to be perfect, commented or fully documented ;)
+So do not expect it to be perfect, commented, have test cases or be fully documented ;)